Chang Can Dunk

-Chang Can Dunk is a 2023 American sports-drama film written and directed by Jingyi Shao in his feature length debut, starring Bloom Li, Dexter Darden, Ben Wang, Zoe Renee, Chase Liefeld and Mardy Ma.
+Chang Can Dunk is a 2023 American sports teen drama film written and directed by Jingyi Shao in his feature length debut, starring Bloom Li, Dexter Darden, Ben Wang, Zoe Renee, Chase Liefeld, Eric Anthony Lopez and Mardy Ma.
 The film is an underdog coming-of-age story, involving high school basketball and the titular character's determination to overcome expectations.

 The film was released on Disney+ on March 10, 2023.